Frequently Asked Questions

 Snow pants work best for smaller children or those who get cold easily.
 No jeans, or clothes that constrict movement.

 Skates: Hockey or Figure?

 Depends.
 We like to start all skaters out on figure skates because they have a longer blade with a toe pick and a longer heel, which help the beginning skater stay on their feet.
 However, every skater is different, therefore it's best to talk with the coaching staff.

 A helmet is required for ages 3-5; a bicycle or skateboarding helmet works fine, as well as a hockey helmet if you have one.

 For all other ages, we always recommend helmets for brand new skaters, but it is ultimately your decision.

 How am I progressing?

 Check your nametag!

-New this year, nametags will also have all the skills necessary for the skater’s level on the nametag.
+Nametags list all the skills necessary for the skater’s level.
 Instructors will place a check mark next to each skill a skater achieves during each class.
 Remember to turn your nametag in at the end of each class session.
 This allows us to move skaters up a level if needed and helps us know which skaters have earned a new badge.
 We are hopeful the new nametags will help parents and skaters know weekly how they are progressing.
 As you move through each level you will receive a patch to celebrate your achievement, and at the end of each session we will provide skaters with a written report card of their progress.